charan9629/Scientific-Practice-Research-Paper-on-CEI/README.md

 ### datasets

-Contains the consolidated dataset used for conference evaluation, normalization, ICEI score computation, and statistical analysis.
+Contains the consolidated dataset used for conference evaluation, normalization, CEI score computation, and statistical analysis.

 Files: